Ozx-68102/coursera-ibm-data-science-practise/README.md

 Code is for personal learning and follows Coursera's honor code.
 No plagiarism intended.
 ****
 📚 **Courses Covered**
-1. Python for Data Science, AI & Development
+1. Python for Data Science, AI & Development **(In progress)**
-2. Python Project for Data Science
+2. Python Project for Data Science (Not started)
-3. Databases and SQL for Data Science
+3. Databases and SQL for Data Science (Not started)
-4. Data Analysis with Python
+4. Data Analysis with Python (Not started)
-5. Data Visualization with Python
+5. Data Visualization with Python (Not started)
-6. Machine Learning with Python
+6. Machine Learning with Python (Not started)
-7. Applied Data Science Capstone
+7. Applied Data Science Capstone (Not started)

 🔧 **Tech Stack**
 - Python (Pandas, NumPy, Scikit-learn, Matplotlib)